armosec/kubecop/demo/README.md

 Once you have the web application up and running, let's attack it and see how KubeCop detects the attack.

 ## Attack Web Application

-Our web application is vulnerable to a [command injection](https://owasp.org/www-community/attacks/Command_Injection) attack.
+Our web application is deliberatly made vulnerable to a [command injection](https://owasp.org/www-community/attacks/Command_Injection) attack.
-The application allows us to ping a host, and it will return the output of the ping command.
+The application is a "Ping service", it allows the user to ping a host, and it will return the output of the ping command.
 Let's try to ping `1.1.1.1` and see the output.

 ![Ping](assets/ping.png)

-We can use this to run arbitrary commands on the web application container and get the output.
+Behind the scenes, the application is taking the IP from the form as a string and concatenates it to a command.
+Since there is no proper insput sanitization we can use this to run arbitrary commands on the web application container and get the output.

 Let's try to execute the `ls` command on the web application container.